 The National Fostering Agency carers receive a weekly fostering allowance paid directly into their bank account and the level of this allowance is dependent on the type/complexity of placement provided.
 In addition, all carers also receive a maintenance payment covering clothing, pocket money, birthday, and seasonal allowances for the child/young person placed.
-Foster carers are also paid a holiday allowance equivalent to two weeks of fostering allowance.
 Savings for children in care are deducted at source and saved in individual accounts administered by the NFA Group.